amarder/amarder.github.io/src/content/post/immich/index.md

 - **2** different types of media (cloud storage and external hard drive)
 - **1** copy stored offsite (cloud storage)

 [^1]: I like using an external hard drive because it provides protection against ransomware attacks.
 The downside is that I have to manually connect it to perform the backup, which means I'm less likely to do this regularly.
-A more robust solution might use B2's Object Lock: "Object Lock uses a write once, read many (WORM) model to prevent files from being deleted during a customer-determined retention period, providing immutable ransomware protection to protect data from modification, manipulation, or deletion."
+A more robust solution might use B2's Object Lock, which uses a write-once, read-many (WORM) model to prevent files from being deleted during a customer-determined retention period.
 I decided against Object Lock to keep things simple and keep storage costs down.

 I use [restic](https://restic.net/) to create encrypted backups in [B2 cloud storage](https://www.backblaze.com/cloud-storage) and [Rclone](https://rclone.org/) to sync to an external hard drive for local redundancy.
 Both restic and Rclone are excellent tools IMO.